MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-XII-Federal-Housing-Finance-Agency/subchapter-E-Housing-Goals-Mission/part-1281-Federal-Home-Loan-Bank-Housing-Goals/subpart-B-Housing-Goals/section-1281.13.md

 ##### § 1281.13 Special counting requirements. #####

-Link to an amendment published at 85 FR 38052, June 25, 2020.Link to a correction published at 85 FR 44159, July 22, 2020.

 (a) *General.* FHFA shall determine whether a Bank shall receive full, partial, or no credit toward achievement of any of the housing goals for a transaction that otherwise qualifies under this part.

-(b) *Not counted.* The following transactions or activities shall not be counted for purposes of the housing goals and shall not be included in the numerator or the denominator in calculating a Bank's performance under the housing goals, even if the transaction or activity would otherwise be counted under paragraph (c) of this section:
+(b) *Not counted.* The following transactions or activities shall not be counted for purposes of the housing goals, meaning that in calculating the applicable percentage target level, they shall be excluded from both the numerator (*i.e.,* AMA mortgages acquired during the calendar year that are for very low-income families, low-income families, or families in low-income areas) and the denominator (*i.e.,* total AMA mortgages acquired during the calendar year), even if the transaction or activity would otherwise be counted under paragraph (c) of this section:

-(1) Purchases of non-conventional single-family mortgages;
+(1) Purchases of participation interests in AMA mortgages from another Bank, except as provided in paragraph (e) of this section;

 (2) Commitments to buy mortgages at a later date or time;